-CBA will be a powerful tool for building a more inclusive theatre culture that more authentically reflects Canada by promoting Indigenous and racialized artists (IARA); increasing hiring opportunities for IARA; and fostering intercultural connection, community, and artistic collaboration.
-CBA would be searchable by gender, ethnic heritage (Indigenous, African, East Asian, Latin American, Middle Eastern, South Asian, mixed racial heritage), dialects, languages, artistic skills, and other fields as determined by research data gathered through community consultations.

-In 2017, the support of a leading group of arts organizations was formalized through the establishment of the CBA Working Group, whose membership includes:

-- Brenda Leadlay, Executive Director, BC Alliance for Arts + Culture

-new wording | CBA will be a powerful tool for building a more inclusive theatre culture that more authentically reflects Canada by promoting Indigenous and racialized artists (IARA); increasing hiring opportunities for IARA; and fostering intercultural connection, community, and artistic collaboration.
-CBA would be searchable by gender, ethnic heritage (Indigenous, African, East Asian, Latin American, Middle Eastern, South Asian, mixed racial heritage), dialects, languages, artistic skills, and other fields as determined by research data gathered through community consultations.
+CBA will be a powerful tool for building a more inclusive theatre culture that more authentically reflects Canada by promoting Indigenous and racialized artists; increasing hiring opportunities for IARA; and fostering intercultural connection, community, and artistic collaboration.
+CBA would be searchable by gender, racial/ethnic heritage (Indigenous, African, East Asian, Latin American, South Asian, West Asian (Middle Eastern), mixed ethnic heritage), dialects, languages, artistic skills, and other fields as determined by research data gathered through community consultations.

 In 2017, the support of a leading group of arts organizations was formalized through the establishment of the CBA Working Group, whose membership includes:

 - Brenda Leadlay, Executive Director, BC Alliance for Arts + Culture